elixir-europe/software-management-plans/index.md

 A key downside of the aforementioned SMPs is that they tend to be rather complex, occasionally requiring deep technical knowledge of the software development process.
 In order to address these drawbacks, ELIXIR has designed a simplified version of an SMP, tailored for Life Science oriented projects but still general enough so as to be widely used.
 The primary goal of the ELIXIR SMP is to encourage wider adoption by Life Science researchers, and be as inclusive as possible to the various levels of technical expertise, while also having an explicit connection to the FAIR principles for Research Software.
 A common theme in Life Science researchers is the wide differences in background expertise, with the vast majority of researchers being self-taught research software developers.
 Having an SMP with a relatively low barrier in technical knowledge, while maintaining all the best practices expected in research software development, may both encourage wider adoption of these practices as well as increase the awareness of the multiple aspects involved in research software development.

-The overall process that led to the creation of the ELIXIR Software Management Plan can be found in the respective [BioHackrxiv article](https://biohackrxiv.org/k8znb/)
+The overall process that led to the creation of the ELIXIR Software Management Plan can be found in the [ELIXIR Software Management Plan for the Life Sciences BioHackrxiv preprint](https://biohackrxiv.org/k8znb/).

-> Alves, Renato, Dimitrios Bampalikis, Leyla Jael Castro, José M. Fernández, Jennifer Harrow, Mateusz Kuzak, Eva Martin, et al. 2021.
-“ELIXIR Software Management Plan for Life Sciences.”
-BioHackrXiv.
-October 25. doi:10.37044/osf.io/k8znb.

 ## Software Management Plan Expectations

-Focus on the lifecycle but NOT the sustainability aspects of research software
+The ELIXIR Software Management Plan focuses on the development of research software rather than what happens to it in the long term.

 ## The ELIXIR Software Management Plan community